-Change that Lasts Perpetrator Response Director
+Make A Change, Perpetrator Response Director

 Vic has a background working in gender-based violence as both a programme lead and development manager.
 Initially inspired to dedicate her career to working to end domestic abuse by working as a detective in the Metropolitan Police, Vic moved on to work more closely with those experiencing sexual and domestic abuse at Safer London.
 Whilst at Safer London Vic led on the development, funding and ‘futureproofing’ of the VAWG strand of work, supporting young women, their families and communities.
-Vic has a strong interest in bystander interventions, community based and needs-led approaches and combines her experience of driving and delivering projects with a feminist approach to service delivery and management, to lead the implementation of the Change that Lasts Perpetrator Response.
+Vic has a strong interest in bystander interventions, community based and needs-led approaches and combines her experience of driving and delivering projects with a feminist approach to service delivery and management, to lead the implementation of the Make A Change Perpetrator Response.
 In her spare time, Vic has a small counselling practice and is a pretty keen hula hooper!

 Services and Development Manager